neu-se/CS4530-Fall-2024/Assignments/revised-project-plan.md

 **Do not wait for your TA feedback to begin this work.** You probably know more about the details of your project then they do.
 It will be helpful for all concerned if your Project Plan lists the major unknowns or things that you expect to need help with-- this will help the TA provide more useful feedback for you

 Be realistic, and leave time for contingencies (including the time around the midterm exam).
-Remember that you will need to have a demo prepared of your feature by project deadline - just 5 weeks from the due date of this assignment (not counting spring break).
+Remember that you will need to have a demo prepared of your feature(s) by project deadline - just 5 weeks from the due date of this assignment (not counting spring break).

 If you are uncertain that some tasks will be feasible, then be sure to include evaluation tasks earlier-on in the project that will allow for "go/no-go" decisions to move forward on a task or drop it.